ihmeuw/vivarium_public_health/docs/source/tutorials/risk_exposure.rst

 ---------------

 We model exposure using the :class:`~vivarium_public_health.risks.Risk` component.
-Consider it's configuration options:
+Consider its configuration options:

 - ``"exposure"``: This option represents the exposure data source.
 It defaults to the value ``"data"``.